Bruno Marchand: Political career

 Two days later, Marchand registered a new political party with Élections Québec.
 The party, named Québec forte et fière, had Marchand as its leader.
 On April 15, 2021, Marchand announced his candidacy for mayor of Quebec in a press conference at a community centre in Limoilou.

 Elections were held in Quebec City on November 7, 2021.
 As polls closed on election night, around 8:30pm, local television networks declared Marie-Josée Savard the victor, with a 14% lead over Marchand.
 Following this announcement, Savard made a victory speech to her supporters and the press.
 Around 10:00 p.m., TVA reversed its prediction of Savard's victory due to a reduced vote margin between her and Marchand.
 By 10:40pm, Marchand took the lead in votes and eventually won the election by 834 votes.
 Due to the surprise win by Marchand, Savard's campaign considered a recount, but conceded defeat the next day.

-On November 14, 2021, Marchand was sworn in as the 38th Mayor of Quebec in the presence of all the city councilors at the Quebec City Armory.
+On November 14, 2021, Marchand was sworn in as the 38th Mayor of Quebec in the presence of all the city councillors at the Quebec City Armory.
 He is the first mayor since Lucien Borne in 1938, to come from downtown Quebec City.